DeepikaShamundy/Learn_DE_With_Deepii/Lookup+Set_Variable Activity/README.md

 This value can then be used in subsequent activities (e.g., filtering, logging, or conditional flows).

-Note :
-Lookup Settings: In Lookup, First Row only Checkbox enabled by default remove it to get all the rows
+Note : Lookup Settings - In Lookup, First Row only Checkbox enabled by default.
+Hence uncheck it, if you need to pull all the rows from the source